 1 Stop Wash, a family-run, eco-friendly dry cleaning business in north London has used lockdown to strengthen its digital strategy and make the most of our Nextdoor offer.
 “Our online delivery model is ideally suited to the current lockdown restrictions, and Nextdoor offers the most effective way for us to communicate with the local neighbourhood,” says manager Rohit Dhillon.
 Read more

 - Use the audience targeting tools on social media platforms to advertise your business, share useful content, engage in conversations and provide advice – this can help you reach new customers and strengthen your existing customer relationships

 - Facebook, Twitter, LinkedIn and Instagram all have free guides on how to use their channels to advertise your business, or you could enrol in Google’s Digital Garage for free online marketing training to gain digital skills that can help you grow your business online

 - Take the time to review and update your website to make sure it’s easy for users to navigate, find what they need and complete transactions

-Stotfold Dental Clinic has used lockdown to develop its online presence and stay in touch with their patients.
-“The crisis has helped us appreciate the importance of a digital approach and going forward, we’ll dedicate more investment and time to making our website user friendly, online marketing and social media interactions,” says owner Sesh Rao.
+Stotfold Dental Clinic has used lockdown to develop its online presence and stay in touch with its patients.
+“The crisis has helped us appreciate the importance of a digital approach and going forward, we’ll dedicate more investment and time to making our website user-friendly, online marketing and social media interactions,” says owner Sesh Rao.
 Read more

 - If you currently only take face-to-face orders or payments, think about offering customers a variety of payment options.
 The limit on contactless payments was increased on 1 April from £30 to £45 to help people make payments quickly and easily during the coronavirus situation